Fairmark Insights

 Why FMV Overpayment Persists Even in Strong Compliance Programs

-Explains how FMV exceptions should be evaluated within a structured compliance framework, emphasizing that exceptions apply to process, not to the requirement that compensation remain fair market value.
-The article outlines key questions and documentation standards needed to support exception decisions and highlights why these determinations require greater rigor, not flexibility.
-It provides a practical approach to managing exception requests while maintaining defensible FMV positions.
+Clarifies common misconceptions about FMV exceptions and explains how they should be evaluated within a structured compliance framework.
+Emphasizes that exceptions do not permit payments above fair market value and outlines the key questions and documentation standards required to support defensible decisions.
+Provides a practical approach to managing HCP FMV exception requests while maintaining an arm’s-length standard.
 Review Article

 Publications & Industry Contributions